tonethar/IGME-330-Master/notes/HW-word-cloud.md

   - animated words?

 ## III.
 Hints
-- from our previous assignments, both `getRandom()`, and a modified version of `getRandomColor()` (with brighter colors), will be helpful
+- From our previous assignments, both `getRandom()`, and a modified version of `getRandomColor()` (with brighter colors), will be helpful
-- to properly determine the size of each word, consider calculating the total number of appearances of all words, then calculate a weight (as a percentage) for each individual word.
+- To properly determine the size of each word, consider calculating the total number of appearances of all words, then calculate a weight (as a percentage) for each individual word.
 The words with the highest percentages would then of course be drawn at a larger font size than the words with lower percentage values

 ## IV.
 Example
   - Nothing too fancy here - consider this the MVP expected for the HW assignment